G Major

 As one of the major chords that only uses the white keys of the piano, G major is commonly used in music.
 You'll find the root of the chord, G, between the first two black keys you see on the keyboard in groups of three.

-The G major chord is made up of three notes: G, B, and D. When using your right hand, the root position chord is played by using the following fingers:
+The G major chord is made up of three notes: G, B and D. When using your right hand, the root position chord is played with the following fingers:

 D - Fifth finger (5)